Tomasz Narkun

 Tomasz "Giraffe" Narkun (born December 3, 1989) is a Polish mixed martial artist currently competing for KSW.
 A professional MMA competitor since 2009, he is the former KSW Light Heavyweight Champion and has also competed for M-1 Global, where he is the former Light Heavyweight Champion.
-He is currently ranked #3 in the KSW Light Heavyweight rankings.

 Background

 Weighing in at around 205 lb, Narkun is considered small by North American standards for light heavyweights.
 He has, however, earned respect for his tactical and defensive capabilities.
 Gegard "Dreamcatcher" Mousasi, a regular training partner of Narkun, has said of Narkun: "Tactically and technically he has reached a very high level".
 Mousasi has also stated his belief that Narkun "is the future light heavyweight champion".

 Career

 Early career

 Narkun made his professional MMA debut in 2009, winning via armbar submission in the first round.

 M-1 Global

 In 2010 Narkun appeared for M-1 Global at their Western Europe Selections Light Heavyweight Tournament in 2010.
 Narkun won his first two bouts with relative ease; submitting each opponent within a minute of the first round.
 In the Tournament Final in July, Narkun faced Georgian David Tkeshelashvili, winning again via first-round submission.
 This also awarded Narkun the M-1 Global Light Heavyweight Championship belt.

 Narkun next faced Vyacheslav Vasilevsky in his first title defense on December 10, 2010.
 Narkun was handed his first professional loss via second-round TKO after Narkun's corner threw in the towel.

 At the weigh-ins for M-1 Challenge 28 in Russia, for his fight against Saparbek Safarov, both fighters ended up slapping each other.
 At first it appeared to be a joke, but when Safarov threw a right hook at Narkun, M-1 officials intervened.
 Safarov was disqualified from the event.

 Narkun fought only once in 2011; winning via first-round submission; this would be his last fight under the M-1 Global banner.
 After not returning to the cage until 2013, Narkun won his next three fights via submission before signing with KSW in his native Poland.